vaskardahal/DSA/Bit_Manipulation/intro.md

 $$ y = x \wedge (1 << k) $$

 ## Extract a Bit Field
-Problme: Extract a contiguous Bit field from a word x
+Problem: Extract a contiguous Bit field from a word x
 Solution: Mask at the window, and then right shift:

 ```math